RoySegall/Gizra/_posts/2014-04-29-configure-angularjs-travis-ci.md

 ![]({{BASE_PATH}}/assets/images/posts/configure-angularjs-travis-ci/testing.png)

-From now on, every commit will run the tests and you will be notified if the new code broke ;) the application.
+From now on, every commit will run the tests and you will be notified if the new code broke the application.

-_* About:_
-- [Yeoman](http://yeoman.io/): suite of tools to improve the development workflow of web applications.
-- [Karma](http://karma-runner.github.io): is a javascript tool to build unit test with you favorite testing framework, created for the AngularJS optimized to AngularJS.